Rewind (2023 film)

-Rewind is a 2023 Filipino science fiction romantic drama film directed by Mae Cruz-Alviar from a story and screenplay written by Enrico C. Santos, with Joel Mercado co-written the former.
+Rewind is a 2023 Filipino science fiction romantic drama film directed by Mae Cruz-Alviar and written by Enrico C. Santos from a story concept he co-developed with Joel Mercado.
 It stars Dingdong Dantes as a man who is given a chance to travel back in time to save his wife (played by Dantes' real-life wife Marian Rivera) from an accident and fix their deteriorating relationship.
-The supporting cast includes Coney Reyes, Ariel Ureta, Pepe Herrera, Joross Gamboa, and Ina Feleo.
-It was produced by three film companies: Star Cinema, Agosto Dos Media, and APT Entertainment.
+The supporting cast includes Via Antonio, Ina Feleo, Joross Gamboa, Pepe Herrera, Jordan Lim, Lito Pimentel, Sue Ramirez, Coney Reyes and Ariel Ureta.
+The film was co-produced by Star Cinema, Agosto Dos Media, and APT Entertainment.